-Shortly after getting married, my husband Zach and I decided to join a LifeGroup.
-We wanted to start marriage off on the right foot and knew having friends in a new town was important.
-We never could have predicted how key this group would be in our lives, or what tough times our first year of marriage would have in store for us.
+Shortly after getting married, my husband Zach and I decided to join a church small group, which we call a LifeGroup.
+We wanted to start our marriage on the right foot and knew having friends in a new town was important.
+However, we could never have predicted how key this group would be in our lives or what tough times our first year of marriage would have in store for us.

 The first couple of months in our marriage were sparkly, new, and filled with bliss—until a series of events turned our world upside down.
 It started with an evening I got a phone call from my sister that my grandpa, who had practically raised me, was diagnosed with cancer.
-The next week, Zach’s grandpa unexpectedly fell ill and was admitted to the hospital.
+The following week, Zach’s grandpa unexpectedly fell ill and was admitted to the hospital.
 He passed away that same month.
-After Zach graduated from college, he looked everywhere to find a job—he was passed over for his dream job not once, but twice.
-So we struggled, trying to live off one income for almost 5 months.
+Then, after Zach graduated from college, he looked everywhere to find a job—he was passed over for his dream job not once but twice.
+So we struggled, trying to live off one income for almost five months.
 And after that, I had an unexpected trip to the emergency room that we later found out was due to undiagnosed endometriosis.

 Our first year of marriage wasn’t exactly going as planned.
 But here’s the crazy thing.
 God knew what was going to happen before we ever could have.
-Before we ever found out about any of those trials, we had already decided to find friends through a LifeGroup at our church.
+Before we ever found out about those trials, we’d already decided to find friends through a LifeGroup.

 Don’t get me wrong, when we showed up to our LifeGroup’s first meeting, I was nervous!
 Showing up to someone’s house to meet a group of people you don’t know?
 It was a little awkward at first.
 You could tell we were all trying to get to know each other and would quickly fill any awkward pauses with more questions.
 But we kept showing up.
 Eventually, it became one of Zach’s and my favorite nights.